aehrc/panogram/README.md

 There are still a large number of issues with the editor.

   - The editor is built on top of XWiki which expects access to the XWiki back-end, which will likely not be available, so the editor will do rest calls which fail.
-  - The editor has suggestion boxes for a number of fields which use non-existance web services.
-This means the hpo and gene lookups fail.